moq-wg/moq-transport/draft-lcurley-warp.md

 See the containers section ({{containers}}).

-## TRACK
+## PUBLISH
-The sender advertises available tracks via the TRACK message.
+The sender advertises an available track via the PUBLISH message.
 The receiver can ask for tracks via the SUBSCRIBE ({{subscribe}}) message based on this information.

-Tracks MAY be updated by sending a new TRACK message with an existing `track_id`.
+Tracks MAY be updated by sending a new PUBLISH message with an existing `track_id`.
-TRACK messages with the same `track_id` SHOULD be sent over the same stream to preserve ordering.
+PUBLISH messages with the same `track_id` SHOULD be sent over the same stream to preserve ordering.

-Each TRACK message starts with a header, containing information useful for a relay:
+Each PUBLISH message starts with a header, containing information useful for a relay:

 * `track_id`.
 A unique identifier for the track.